 The remuneration of the investment manager is not directly linked to performance, given the absence of performance related fees, or to ESG practices.
-However, the Trustee will review and replace the investment manager if medium- and long-term net of fees investment performance and ESG practices are not in line with the Trustee's expectations and views.
+However, the Trustee will review and replace the investment manager if net of fees investment performance and ESG practices are not in line with the Trustee's expectations and views.